VoronDesign/VoronUsers/printer_mods/GadgetAngel/Bigtreetech_Octopus_Pro_V1.0_Color_PIN_Diagram/README.md

 ## A Picture of the Color PIN Diagram for the Octopus Pro V1.0:

 You can download the JPG file for this Color PIN Diagram by clicking on the file "BIGTREETECH-Octopus-Pro-V1.0-color-PIN.jpg" and then hit the download button.
+Again, to download the PDF just click on the filename "BIGTREETECH-Octopus-Pro-V1.0-color-PIN.pdf" and hit the download button.

 ![JPG of Color PIN Diagram](BIGTREETECH-Octopus-Pro-V1.0-color-PIN.jpg)